docksal/docksal/docs/content/core/volumes.md

 ### unison

 This option only works on macOS and Windows.
-Host files are made accessible to VM like in a bind mount, but after that container does not access them directly via bind to avoid NFS/SMB performance penalty.
-Container file system is not connected to host filesystem at all.
+Host files are made accessible to the VM like in a bind mount, but after that project containers do not access them directly via bind to avoid NFS/SMB performance penalty.
+Containers file systems are not connected to the host filesystem at all.

-Instead `fin` launches a `unison` container with Unison daemon that copies files back and forth between mounted host files and the container.
+Instead, `fin` launches a `unison` container with Unison daemon that copies files back and forth between mounted host files and the container.
 Transferrring changes from host to the container and back becomes slower, but reading and writing the files within the container becomes way faster.